 Thirty-six Weeks.
-Timeshare segment contract sales decreased by \$1 million to \$488 million in the first three quarters of 2011 from \$489 million in the first three quarters of 2010 primarily reflecting a \$19 million decrease in timeshare contract sales, mostly offset by a \$14 million increase in residential contract sales and a \$4 million increase in fractional contract sales.
+Timeshare segment contract sales decreased by \$1 million to \$488 million in the first three quarters of 2010 primarily reflecting a \$19 million decrease in timeshare contract sales, mostly offset by a \$14 million increase in residential contract sales and a \$4 million increase in fractional contract sales.
 Timeshare contract sales decreased in the first three quarters of 2011 as a result of difficult comparisons driven by sales promotions in the first three quarters of 2010 as well as the start-up impact of our shift from the sale of weeks-based to points-based products.
-Fractional and residential contract sales benefited from a net \$19 million decrease in cancellation allowances that we recorded in the first three quarters of 2010 in anticipation that a portion of contract cancellations prior to closing.
+Fractional and residential contract sales benefited from a net \$19 million decrease in cancellation allowances that we recorded in the first three quarters of 2010 in anticipation that a portion of contract revenue, previously recorded for certain residential and fractional projects would not be realized due to contract cancellations prior to closing.
 In the first three quarters of 2011, 41 percent of timeshare contract sales came from new customers, compared to 46 percent in the year ago period.
 The average contract price for a North American timeshare sale increased 4 percent year-over-year.